boutiqueforaweek/boutiqueforaweek.github.io/_posts/2015-10-19-should-you-consign-at-our-holiday-sale.md

 * If you consigned with us previously, you don't have to re-enter your tag information.
 Just activate your unsold inventory from previous sales.
 This saves you time while minimizing effort.
 * If you have not consigned with us in the past (or it's been a long time), this [page]({% link pages/consignors/index.md %}) can help ease you into the selling process.
 It's a great time to start!
 * Consignors get to shop before we open to the Public!
-* The shorter sale week means quicker turnaround to shopping and getting your earning's check.
+* The shorter sale week means quicker turnaround to shopping and getting your earnings check.
 Plus this sale's fee to consign is only $8!

 We hope you will consider joining us as a Consignor for this sale.
 The time and effort are well worth the benefits it provides.
 Start the registration process [here]({% link pages/register.md %})!